aws-powertools/powertools-lambda-python/docs/core/metrics.md

         metrics.add_metric(name="SuccessfulBooking", unit=MetricUnit.Count, value=1)
     ```

-!!! tip "Autocomplete Metric Units"
+???+ tip "Tip: Autocomplete Metric Units"
     `MetricUnit` enum facilitate finding a supported metric unit by CloudWatch.
 Alternatively, you can pass the value as a string if you already know them e.g. "Count".

-!!! note "Metrics overflow"
+???+ note "Note: Metrics overflow"
     CloudWatch EMF supports a max of 100 metrics per batch.
 Metrics utility will flush all metrics when adding the 100th metric.
 Subsequent metrics, e.g. 101th, will be aggregated into a new EMF object, for your convenience.

-!!! warning "Do not create metrics or dimensions outside the handler"
+???+ warning "Warning: Do not create metrics or dimensions outside the handler"
     Metrics or dimensions added in the global scope will only be added during cold start.
 Disregard if you that's the intended behaviour.

 ### Adding default dimensions